Abigail’s Party (1977) dir. Mike Leigh

 w/ Pia Zadora, Lloyd Bochner, Bibi Besch, Joseph Cali, Anthony Holland, Jared Martin, Ray Liotta

 Zadora’s follow-up to Butterfly (1981).
 She plays good girl and aspiring novelist Jeri Lee Randall who is raped (by Ray Liotta) with a garden hose.
 Then she marries Thornton (Bochner), a Hollywood screenwriter three decades older than her.
 Like an ‘80s version of A Star Is Born, the movie’s cautionary message is that a woman must pay for her rise to the top with her own self-respect.
 In order to sell her scripts, Jeri Lee is subjected to a series of sexual trade-offs with men and women.
 The abortion symbolism is so…weird!
-Just as Jeri Lee’s nervous breakdown is so Hollywood, rewarding even on its own as a YouTube video.
+Just as Jeri Lee’s nervous breakdown is so Hollywood, rewarding even on its own as a clip on YouTube.
 Anthony Holland plays Jeri Lee’s gay pal; a familiar face on TV in the 1970s-80s, his long struggle with AIDS ended in suicide.
 As for Bibi Besch, who plays Jeri Lee’s unsympathetic mother, she’s mother to a mutant son in The Beast Within (1982) and a gay son in Doing Time on Maple Drive (1992).
 The Lonely Lady received a record number of Razzies in 1983 and is described with seemingly genuine affection by The Razzie Movie Guide as “an almost nonstop barrage of visual, verbal, and cinematic garbage that makes for one of the all-time great bad-movie-watching experiences.”
-This Trash Cinema classic needs to be released on DVD right now!
+This Trash Cinema classic finally got released on DVD from Shout Factory in 2017.

 Lonesome Jim (2006) dir.
 Steve Buscemi